 by Lori Marino

-Darwin’s discoveries showed conclusively that there is no ladder, but that all life is instead connected through branching evolutionary relationships – known as phylogeny.
-Even though he demonstrated that there is no “up” and “down”, Darwin’s insights were relabeled as the “phylogenetic scale”, which continued to preserve a hierarchical system in which “higher” organisms were more “evolutionarily advanced” than “lower” ones.
+Darwins discoveries showed conclusively that there is o ladder, but that all life is instead connected through branching evolutionary relationships known as phylogeny.
+Even though he demonstrated that there is no up and down, Darwins insights were relabeled as the phylogenetic scale, which continued to preserve a hierarchical system in which higher organisms were more evolutionarily advanced than lower ones.

-As long as we view ourselves as “higher than” or “qualitatively different from” the other animals, we will continue to make assumptions about them that promote abuse and exploitation.
+As long as we view ourselves as higher than or qualitatively different from the other animals, we will continue to make assumptions about them that promote abuse and exploitation.
 The Scala Naturae gives us license to exploit other animals because they are seen as being further down the ladder.
 It also helps us to view ourselves as not being fully part of nature, and therefore to disconnect from empathizing with other animals.
-It seems to give us a “right” to treat them as commodities for our own use.
-Even seemingly well-intentioned ideas about stewardship and dominion are ultimately just manifestations of the same hierarchical view that leads to abuse and exploitation.
+It seems to give us a right to treat them as commodities for our own use.
+Even seemingly well-intentioned ideas about stewardship and dominion are ultimately just manifestaions of the same hierarchical view that leads to abuse and exploitation.

 Disclaimer: The opinions expressed in editorials are those of the individual authors, and do not necessarily reflect the position of The SETI League, Inc., its Trustees, officers, Advisory Board, members, donors, or commercial sponsors.

 entire website copyright © The SETI League, Inc.

 this page last updated 1 February 2014